sambadregmi/sambadregmi.github.io/_pages/cv.md

   * Currently, designing and conducting a human-robot interaction experiment, including acquiring an IRB approval, recruiting and interacting with the participants, preparing and maintaining the experiment setup, collecting and analyzing the data, and reporting results
 * **Quality Assurance and Maintenance Engineer**, Nepal Health Research Council, Nepal (June 2016 - June 2017)
   * Involved in solving various issues related to the equipment for ECG and Sprirometry tests that were used in project "Prevalence of Chronic Diseases in Nepal"}
-  * Coordinated with health workers and patients for smooth and effortless use of the devices}
+  * Coordinated with health workers and patients for smooth and effortless use of the devices

 Teaching and Mentoring Experience
 ======